• Skip to primary navigation

 Q and A with Featured Meteorologist Jeff Last from Green Bay, Wisconsin.

 Jeff is the warning coordination meteorologist (WCM) at the National Weather Service office in Green Bay, WI.
-In his role as WCM, Jeff works closely with emergency management, the media, and other important partners to ensure NWS products and services are meeting their needs.
+In his role as WCM, Jeff works closely with emergency management, the media, and other important partners to ensure NWS products and services meet their needs.
 In addition, he is the local public information officer and helps oversee NWS forecast and warning programs for northeast Wisconsin.
-He's been with the NWS for just over 30 years.
+He’s been with the NWS for just over 30 years.

 Follow Jeff on Twitter